eonist/eonist.github.io/_posts/2019-04-24-Autolayout-in-interface-builder.md

 - ctrl drag from component to parent container to create a constraint to the parent container

 ## Note:
-Dont use IB or Xibs.
+Don't use IB or Xibs.
 Use programatic AutoLayout Because:
 - Because nothing holds more truth than pure code 🤓
 - Xibs and storyboards are heavy, hard to maintain, hard to merge.
 - They split the view concept into 2 separate files making debugging a nightmare